Bosley Sidwell is one of the most interesting of my climbing acquaintances. In case you have missed any of his contributions to Alpinist magazine:

 B: Did you anticipate all that publicity?

 R: Frankly, I did not--hundreds of thousands of viewers!
 But they all thought I was male.
+Reporters kept calling me “little fellow” or “little guy.”
 Humans can be very sexist!
+My name is Francesca.
 When I took my nap on the 23rd floor, I seriously considered bagging the whole thing.
-But I expected a reward for completing the ascent.
+But I exbrected a reward for completing the ascent.
 Indeed, that soft cat food was delicious.

 B: But did you resent being trapped and taken to the country?